vanderoffice/CA-Strategy/02-governance-model.md

 Data, metrics, and rigorous evaluation guide resource allocation, project prioritization, and performance assessment.
 The Readiness Assessment framework ensures strategic deployment of resources based on department preparedness, reducing risk and maximizing probability of success.
 Transparency in both successes and failures enables organizational learning.
 What gets measured gets managed; what gets shared gets improved.

 **Actual Authority**
-E3 leaders and governance bodies must have real decision-making power over technology investments, data sharing mandates, procurement approvals, and performance accountability—not merely advisory roles.
-The Independent Office structure and E3 leadership positions provide enforceable authority that transcends traditional agency boundaries.
+Modernization leaders and governance bodies must have real decision-making power over technology investments, data sharing mandates, procurement approvals, and performance accountability—not merely advisory roles.
+The Independent Office of State Data Governance structure and the E3 Undersecretary and E3 Chief Deputy Director positions proposed in this plan provide enforceable authority that transcends traditional agency boundaries.
 Without authority, modernization becomes optional; with authority, it becomes inevitable.

 **Readiness-Based Deployment**
 Not all departments are equally prepared for modernization.
 Strategic use of the Readiness Assessment framework ensures resources flow to departments positioned for success, creating early wins that build momentum rather than premature failures that generate resistance.
 This principle recognizes that transformation requires capability, not just commitment.